Smart Home Technology in Fire Detection and Prevention

 You may also be able to integrate a camera with your smart smoke detectors so you can record footage of the event to understand the whereabouts of the fire’s origin.
 Instead of chirping a low-battery warning in the middle of the night, smart detectors can send an alert to your smartphone when the battery charge level is getting low.
 Some models include carbon monoxide (CO) detection capabilities.

 Smart Fire Detectors

-Many of these systems can be interconnected, so if a detector goes off in one area of your property, all of the alarms will sound.
+Be advised that heat detectors are generally not meant to replace smoke detectors in bedrooms or other places where a fire safety device is required.
+Many of these smart fire detection systems can be interconnected, so if a detector goes off in one area of your property, all of the alarms will sound.

 Smart Stovetop Fire Prevention